burke-software/django-report-builder/README.md

 - django-scaffold-report - a tool to streamline complex customized reports
 - django-admin-export - a super old tool I made that sucks and will be remade!

-If I don't hear any complaints I will push 2.0 to pypi soon.
-If you have an outstanding pull request you may need to resubmit it against the new code base.

 # What is Django Report Builder?